isomerpages/moe-etd-tflb/pages/Collaborate with Us.md

 ----------

 <center><h2 id="opportunity">Our Opportunity Areas</h2></center>
 <center>Through our use of design thinking and human-centric methodologies, we have identified 4 opportunity areas to explore.
-They are:</center>
+Click on each opportunity area to find out more about the current and upcoming innovations!</center>
 <details>
 	<summary><font size="+2">Activating Students' Intrinsic Motivation</font></summary><font size="+1">
 <center>Encouraging discovery of interests and strengths, student autonomy in learning, and appetite for individual expression and growth through:</center>